j1sk1ss/FotNET.PETPRJ/README.md

 		new NearestNeighbor();
 		new BilinearInterpolation();
 		new BicubicInterpolation();

+1.1.1.5 Types of Perceptron Optimization:

+		new AdamPerceptronOptimization();
+		new NoPerceptronOptimization();

+1.1.1.6 Types of Convolution Optimization:

+		new AdamConvolutionOptimization();
+		new NoConvolutionOptimization();

 1.2.
 After it u should choose one of **ACTIVATION FUNCTIONS** or create ur own, but dont forget add Function abstract class: